kassoumsanogo1/Animal-Classification-tf-keras/README.md

-# 🐱 Animal Classification Model
+# 🐱 Animal Classification Model With Data Augmentation

 A deep learning project for classifying images of cats and dogs using a Convolutional Neural Network (CNN) implemented with TensorFlow.